anhcu/anhcu/README.md

 </div>

 <h2>About me</h2>
-Exceptionally creative and dependable Web Developer with stellar customer service and superb work ethic.
-Hardworking and passionate job seeker with strong organizational skills.
+Exceptionally creative and a dependable Web Developer with superb customer service and work ethic.
+Passionate job seeker with strong organizational skills.
 Thrives in a collaborative environment as a planner and a leader.
-Eager candidate looking to bring these experiences to add immense values as well as learn and continuously adapt in a collaborative environment.
+Eager, hardworking candidate looking to bring these experiences to add immense values as well as learn and continuously adapt in a collaborative environment.

 ## Connect with with me